 So, which war/conflict was Iron Man injured in again to get his chest plate?
 Rule of thumb for that: Whatever the big international crisis-point was 8 to 15 years ago (so currently it is generally regarded as the Middle East or Afghanistan).

-Captain America is a bizarre example.
+Cap is a bizarre example.
 He is inextricably tied to World War II (attempts to extricate him to the 1950s Red Scare failed dismally), so he became a Human Popsicle in about 1945.
 He was unfrozen... about a decade ago, maybe?
 Steve was originally thawed in the 1960s, a mere 20 years after he was frozen, so not everyone he knew was dead (just middle-aged, while he was still barely 25) and he was around to experience things like The Vietnam War, The Civil Rights Movement, Watergate, and so forth.
 Writers have mined a lot of material out of having a Fish out of Temporal Water like Cap react to current events, but thanks to Comic-Book Time, the length of time he spends frozen keeps on growing, and the historical events he's witnessed or reacted to as they occurred have to keep being retconned.
 The most recent retelling of his origin, Captain America: Man Out of Time, has him coming back (presumably early) in Barack Obama's presidency.
 Keep in mind, one of his more memorable storylines, where he renounces the identity of "Captain America," involved him becoming disillusioned with someone who is heavily implied to be Richard Nixon.
 In modern continuity, Steve was frozen for seventy years, and missed all that, and the implied Nixon lost that implication.

 Related to this, Sharon Carter was originally introduced as the little sister of Peggy Carter, a resistance fighter Cap had met and fallen in love with in Nazi-occupied France.
 Since Sharon was introduced during The '60s, the idea of her having a big sister who was old enough to have fought against the Nazis was entirely plausible.
 However, as time went on, Sharon's age went largely unchanged, which presented problems for Marvel, since like Cap, they wanted Peggy to remain tied to WW2.
 This ultimately resulted in Sharon being Retconned into being Peggy's great-niece, so that she could keep the familial relationship without having a sister who was decades older than her.

-The Invaders, a Marvel World War II-era superteam, were touched by Comic-Book Time in an unusual way.
 Some of them, like Spitfire, aged in real time (only to be aged down again later), others were ageless (Human Torch was an android while Namor ages much slower than humans), others frozen (Captain America and Bucky), and a handful were just left to reach old age (Toro).
 However, look up how long Captain America was frozen for, and you'll find that the value has changed repeatedly, of course.

 Doctor Yuriko Takiguchi, a Marvel Comics character that originally appeared in the Godzilla comic, is an interesting exception.
 When he originally appeared, he was already a middle-aged man.
 When he reappeared in the Uncanny X-Men, he aged quite visibly, which would make sense of one was to assume that in Marvel continuity, Godzilla comics took place in the same time as they were printed (mid 1970s).
 The thing is, though, Godzilla comics took place in then-contemporary Marvel Universe, and many characters that age in Comic-Book Time appeared in supporting roles.
 It's probably best not to think about it too much.

 Subverted with the Young Avengers, while the original artist Jim Cheung always drew the team as teenagers, the kids actually aged as the series continued.
-They started as 15-16 years old; by the time of The Children's Crusade, they are between 16-17 and new writer Kieron Gillen acknowledged in his Formspring that the ages of the members on the new team (bar Kid Loki) are between 17-19, putting the original members in the 17-18 age (since Kate, Noh-Varr and America Chavez are acknowledged as the older ones in the team, the first two being stated as 21).
+They started as 15-16 years old; by the time of The Children's Crusade, they are between 16-17 and new writer Kieron Gillen acknowledged in his Formspring that the ages of the members on the new team (bar Kid Loki) are between 17-19, putting the original members in the 17-18 age (since Kate Bishop, Noh-Varr and America Chavez are acknowledged as the older ones in the team, the first two being stated as 21).